- Caring for collections

 How to care for your family collection

-Take the first steps in caring for your family history collection — sorting, creating an inventory list, housing, prioritising items.
+Take the first steps in caring for your family history collection — sorting, creating an inventory list, housing, and prioritising items.

 How to house your collection